farisc0de/farisc0de/README.md

 I am familiar with Linux-based systems and how to administer them, as well as Git and Github, which I have used to host my projects such as PhpSanitization and Uploady.

-I've completed over 80 courses in over ten different topics, including SMM, Web Design and Development, DevOps, Linux Management, and others.
+I've completed over 80 courses in over 10 different topics, including SMM, Web Design and Development, DevOps, Linux Management, and others.

-I have a nano degree in Full Stack JavaScript Development, and I am ITIL v4 Foundation certified, I am currently studying for the IELTS exam.
+I have a nano degree in Full Stack JavaScript Development, and I am ITIL v4 Foundation certified; I am currently studying for the IELTS exam.

 ## 🔧 Development Stack
 <div align="left">